SSLCHECKER/SSL_CHECKER/README.md

 	`./sslChecker.sh [domain] -s`

 **Note**: Scan results might take few long seconds to appear.
-We are working to enhance the script for better and fast results
+I'm working to enhance the script for better and fast results